25 Things to Do Around Matsumoto & Where to Stay

 The Matsumoto Castle Gun Corps puts on an impressive display of traditional gunnery in full armour.
 This popular event is captivating to watch and provides a running commentary in English.

-Heading outside of the city, visitors can explore Azumino’s Daio Wasabi Farm is one of Japan’s largest producer of wasabi and in itself, a beautiful destination well-worth visiting.
+Heading outside of the city, visitors can explore Azumino’s Daio Wasabi Farm – one of Japan’s largest producer of wasabi and in itself, a beautiful destination well-worth visiting.
 Known in the West for its nasal-clearing heat, real wasabi is a much more subtle and highly versatile taste than many people realize.
 Wasabi requires large amounts of clear water to grow and the streams and pools that flow across the farm create a picturesque and idyllic setting in which to wander.

 Situated around 40-minutes drive from Central Matsumoto, Hotaka Onsen-kyo is Azumino’s main onsen village and home to many ‘ryokan’ (traditional guesthouses) with their own ‘onsen’ (hot springs) and public baths including free ‘ashi-yu’ (foot onsen).
 The surrounding region is home to numerous art galleries, museums, local cafes, and restaurants.
 You could easily spend an entire day exploring all the different locations.
 Noteworthy are the Azumino Art Hills Museum known for its glasswork art and glass-blowing activities, Jansem Art Museum featuring the paintings of Armenian-French artist Jean Jansem, and Tensan Silk Museum where you can learn all about Japanese silk weaving from silkworm ecology to kimono.
 Information regarding accommodation in and around Hotaka Onsen-kyo can be found through our ‘Hotaka Onsen-kyo Area’ hotel page.

 Known as ‘matsuri’ in Japanese, festivals occur throughout the country and throughout the year.
 From the largest cities to smallest communities, matsuri come in all shapes and sizes in celebration of the weird and the wonderful.
 While the large festivals of Tokyo, Kyoto and other major cities attract the most attention, joining a local matsuri is perhaps the best way to experience what they’re all about; and when doing so in a rural area, expect to be welcomed by warm smiles and kind locals who appreciate you’ve chosen their town to visit.

 Held on August 14th each year, the Azumino Fireworks Festival lays claim to being the third largest display in Nagano Prefecture.
 Set against the faint silhouette of the North Alps, around 12,000 fireworks burst and brighten the night sky.
 While this is a popular festival attracting lots of visitors, it retains a local atmosphere with plenty of food stalls and a night market providing further entertainment and nourishment.
 The main display begins at 19:00, so if you want to secure a good place to sit make sure to come early and bring something to sit on.

 Taking place in early-autumn, the O-Fune Matsuri/Festival is another fantastic local festival well-worth experiencing.
 With events held over two days – September 26-27th – the community comes together in celebration of Azumino’s founding-legends.
 The name ‘Azumino’ is derived from the ‘Azumi’ people, a clan said to have originated in Kyushu in the distant south of Japan.
 As skilled seafarers, the Azumi navigated their way north to what is today Nagano Prefecture and settled on the plains of Azumino, in the shadow of the North Alps.

 In commemoration of that origin story, two boat like floats – one male and one female – are carried through town toward Hotaka Shrine, on the second day of the festival.
 Enroute they will collide, a symbolic wish for fertility and the continuation of the Azumino community – a raucous and entertaining celebration.